-Fifteen young people from West Limerick have just completed a youth leadership training programme with Limerick Youth Service (LYS) at the Burren Outdoor Activity Centre, Co.
-Clare.
+Twenty five young people from across East Limerick completed the final part of their i:Lead leadership training programme with Limerick Youth Service (LYS) and Youth Scotland at the Burren Outdoor Activity Centre, Co.
+Clare recently.

 Limerick’s young musicians are invited to take part in this year’s Limerick qualifiers of the Irish Youth Music Awards at Limerick Youth Service’s Lava Javas Youth Café, Lr.
 Glentworth St, Limerick this Friday, March 15th (5:30-7pm).

 There was double success for Kildimo Youth Club at an interclub indoor football tournament held at Clonlara Community Centre, Co.
 Clare recently.